- November 12, 2009

 In Command & Conquer 3: Tiberium Wars, players choose between the Global Defense Initiative, the Brotherhood of Nod, or the alien Scrin in a fight for control over Tiberium, a dangerous and valuable resource.
 The third installment in the popular real-time strategy series features a single-player campaign with live-action cutscenes, as well as online multiplayer.
 The game is known for its fast-paced action and strategic gameplay, as well as its iconic factions and units.

-- Multiplayer support is effectively non-existent due to server shutdowns, requiring third-party solutions to play online.
+- Multiplayer support is virtually non-existent, requiring third-party solutions to play online, which can be cumbersome and frustrating.

 story